Exr0nProjects/learn_cpp/problems/contests/2020summer401/2/timing_log.md

 I ended up only getting 30 points on this (WA), but I don't know what's wrong yet.
 Will fix when I can see other people's codes.

+Theres a power operator.
+Bruh text.
+So that was a quick fix, I just needed to add the power operation in (in the right place, mind you. after multiplication checking)

+I'm going to clean up the code a little and resubmit to look cool.

 #### Problem 3:

 Lazy add and then traverse the tree, simple enough.
 Felt like segment tree almost, but without the range update/query.